01

 No, Kove:SDM™ is true memory, not an in-memory cache.
 Some in-memory caches may “shard” capacity to improve performance, but gains do not scale linearly.
 Kove:SDM™, however, scales linearly, allowing in-memory caches to grow dynamically and achieve any objective and work as a complement to in-memory caches.

-• Is Kove® Software-Defined Memory better than Flash, NVMe, Intel® Optane™, 3D XPoint, and Z-NAND?
+• Is Kove® Software-Defined Memory better than Flash, NVMe, Intel® Optane™, and 3D XPoint?

 Yes.
-Enterprise Flash, NVMe, Intel® Optane™, 3D XPoint, and Z-NAND address storage performance, but not limited or stranded memory.
+Enterprise Flash, NVMe, Intel® Optane™, and 3D XPoint address storage performance, but not limited or stranded memory.
 With these solutions, the capabilities of the server’s memory are determined by multiplying the memory slots by the DIMM size.
 Increasing the capacity with them increases possible performance but it also greatly increases the potential for memory stranding — unused, isolated, and unsharable server memory.

 Kove:SDM™, on the other hand, delivers a true software-defined memory solution that effectively decouples memory from the server.
 It aggregates memory into a pooled resource, provisioning any amount of memory where, when, and how it is needed, reducing memory stranding and at times even eliminating it.
 Specifically, Kove:SDM™: